What is an emotional support animal, and can they be a benefit to you? Should you register your emotional support animal?

 Make Sure You Have Access To A Vet

 Wherever you go with your emotional support animal, you want to be very confident that you have access to a vet if you need it.
-Airvet is an app that can get you connected to a network of qualified veterinarians to offer primary and emergency care to your emotional support animal wherever you travel, and is a good way to give you peace of mind that your furry friend gets the support they need, too!
+Airvet can get you connected to a network of qualified veterinarians to offer primary and emergency care to your emotional support animal wherever you travel, and is a good way to give you peace of mind that your furry friend gets the support they need, too!